sylwianna/Article_Analyzer_NLP/README.md

 **Ideas for future development:**
 * Create Bash/Powershell script to run two scripts, extract_article and anlyzie_article, one by one with just one command
-* Create deeper analysis and add more visuals
+* Carry out a deeper analysis and add more visuals

 ## Getting Started